carbon-language/carbon-lang/docs/design/generics/details.md

 type, it opens the question of how they work when implementing one interface in terms of another.

-**Open question:** We could allow templated impls to take each of these multiple implementations for one interface and manufacture an impl for another interface, as in this example:
+**Open question:** We could allow templated `impl`s to take each of these multiple implementations for one interface and manufacture an `impl` for another interface, as in this example:

 ```
 // Some interfaces with type parameters.